plurigrid/forest/README.md

 ## Contributing

-You can send PRs to either [github](https://github.com/LocalCharts/forest) or [codeberg](https://codeberg.org/LocalCharts/forest); they are bidirectionally synced through the magic of distributed version control.
-The difference is that codeberg doesn't send non-public information associated with your account to Microsoft.
+You can send PRs to either [github](https://github.com/plurigrid/forest)